 Provide your Japanese blood grass with moist, well-drained soil.
 The plants grow well in sandy soils, and can even thrive in coastal gardens.

 Japanese blood grass grows vigorously in the presence of moist soils, but it tolerates drought conditions as well.
-Only irrigate the plant as necessary to prevent browning of foliage.
+Only irrigate the plant as necessary to prevent the browning of foliage.

 Temperature and Humidity